 Do You Need Help Reviewing Your Non-compete Agreement?

 It pays to have counsel in North Carolina, who has both successfully drafted non-compete agreements for employers but who has also successfully advised employees as to the non-enforceability of their non-compete agreements.
-If we can help your company in drafting a non-compete agreement or, as an employee, in reviewing your non-compete agreement, then please do not hesitate to contact our Wake County law firm or call (919) 615-2473.
+If we can help your company in drafting a non-compete agreement or, as an employee, in reviewing your non-compete agreement, then please do not hesitate to contact our Wake County law firm by calling (919) 615-2473 or by filling out the form below.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.